 What Does Zero Bar Taste Like?

 For the people who do not like the taste of this candy bar, there are complaints about the hardness of the bar and the strangeness of the white chocolate fudge on the outside of it.
-The same complaints exist about Pay Day, but both bars continue to sell very well.
+The same complaints exist about Pay Day Candy Bar, but both bars continue to sell very well.

-These candy bars are certified kosher, which is fairly unusual in the candy space and they offer up something for everyone who likes sweets that have nuts in them as well as enjoying chocolate bars with a bit of caramel goodness.
+These are certified kosher candy, which is fairly unusual in the candy space and they offer up something for everyone who likes sweets that have nuts in them as well as enjoying chocolate bars with a bit of caramel goodness.

 Zero Bar Slogans